 If all guidelines listed are met, and the student is given the text-to-speech or Human Reader/Human Signer accommodation on the WY-TOPP ELA reading passage portions, he/she will receive a valid score on the assessment.
-If all guidelines are not met, and the student is given the text-to-speech or Human Reader/Human Signer accommodation on the WY-TOPP ELA reading passage portions, the student's assessment score may be invalidated and the score would not be counted in the overall assessment results; i.e., the student would be considered a "non-participant" for the English language Arts assessment.
+If all guidelines are not met, and the student is given the text-to-speech or Human Reader/Human Signer accommodation on the WY-TOPP ELA reading passage portions, the student's assessment score may be invalidated and the score would not be counted in the overall assessment results (i.e., The student would be considered a "non-participant" for the ELA assessment).

-Guidelines for Consideration Additional Guidance Agree/Disagree The student has an Individualized Education Plan (IEP) or 504 Plan.
-Student has an approved IEP or current 504 Plan. ☐ Agree Education Flan (IEP) of 504 Plan.
-JU4 Flatt. □ Disagree
+Guidelines for Consideration Additional Guidance Met/Not Met The student has an Individualized Education Plan (IEP) or 504 Plan.
+Student has an approved IEP or current 504 Plan. □ Met □ Not Met

-Guidelines for Consideration Additional Guidance Agree/Disagree In making decisions on whether to provide the student with this accommodation, IEP teams, and 504 Plan Coordinators are instructed to consider whether the student has: For the screen reader accommodation, the IEP team or 504 Plan Coordinator must determine whether the student is blind or has a visual impairment and has not yet learned (or is unable to use) braille or Nemeth Code (braille math code). ☐ Agree☐ Disagree Blindness or a visual impairment and has not yet learned or is unable to use braille or Nemeth Code (braille math code); OR A disability that severely limits or prevents him/her from accessing printed text, even after varied and repeated attempts to teach the student to do so (e.g., student is unable to decode printed text); OR Deafness or a hearing impairment and is severely limited or prevented from decoding text due to a documented history of early and prolonged language deprivation.
-For the text-to-speech or Human Reader/ Human Signer accommodation, the IEP or 504 Plan Coordinator must determine whether the student has a disability that severely limits or prevents him or her from decoding text.
-For students who are blind this includes students who cannot read braille or Nemeth Code (braille math code) This accommodation is not intended for a student reading somewhat (i.e., moderately) below grade Level or for students who can read Braille and/or Nemeth Code.
-The IEP or 504 Plan must document objective evidence from a variety of sources (including state assessments, district assessments, AND one or more locally-administered diagnostic assessments or other evaluation) that indicate that the student's ability to decode text is severely limited or prevented or that the student is blind or visually impaired and has not yet learned (or is unable to use) braille.
+Guidelines for Consideration Additional Guidance Met/Not Met In making decisions on whether to provide the student with this accommodation, IEP or 504 Plan teams are instructed to consider whether the student has: • Blindness or a visual impairment and has not yet learned or is unable to use braille or Nemeth Braille Code (braille math code); OR • A disability or pervasive attention or anxiety issue that severely limits or prevents him/her from accessing printed text, even after varied and repeated attempts to teach the student to do so (e.g., student is unable to decode printed text); OR • Deafness or a hearing impairment and is severely limited or prevented from decoding text due to a documented history of early and prolonged language deprivation.
+For the screen reader accommodation, the IEP or 504 Plan team must determine whether the student is blind or has a visual impairment and has not yet learned (or is unable to use) braille or Nemeth Braille Code (braille math code).
+For the text-to-speech or Human Reader/Human Signer accommodation, the IEP or 504 Plan team must determine whether the student has a disability that severely limits or prevents him or her from decoding text.
+For students who are blind this includes students who cannot read braille or Nemeth Braille Code (braille math code) This accommodation is not intended for a student reading somewhat (i.e., moderately) below grade Level or for students who can read Braille and/or Nemeth Braille Code.
+The IEP or 504 Plan must document objective evidence from a variety of sources (including state assessments, district assessments, AND one or more locally-administered diagnostic assessments or other evaluation) that indicate that the student's ability to decode text is severely limited or prevented or that the student is blind or visually impaired and has not yet learned (or is unable to use) braille. □ Met □ Not Met

-Guidelines for Consideration Additional Guidance Agree/Disagree Before listing the accommodation in ☐ Agree the student's IEP or 504 Plan, teams and plan coordinators should also consider whether: □ Disagree The student has access to printed text during routine instruction through a reader or other spoken-text audio format, or interpreter; The student's inability to decode printed text or read braille is documented in evaluation summaries from locally-administered diagnostic assessments; or The student receives ongoing, intensive instruction and/or interventions in the foundational reading skills to continue to attain the important college and career-ready skill of independent reading.
+Guidelines for Consideration Additional Guidance Met/Not Met Before listing the accommodation in the student's IEP or 504 Plan, teams should also consider whether: □ Met □ Not Meet The student has access to printed text during routine instruction through a reader or other spoken- text audio format, or interpreter; The student's inability to decode printed text or read braille is documented in evaluation summaries from locally-administered diagnostic assessments; or The student receives ongoing, intensive instruction and/or interventions in the foundational reading skills to continue to attain the important college and career- ready skill of independent reading.